Freedom of information

-The Freedom of Information Act 2014 provides that every person has the following legal rights:
+The Freedom of Information Act 2014 (FOI Act) provides that every person has the following legal rights:

-- general right to access information held by a FOI body;
+- general right to access records held by a FOI body;

 - the right to be given reasons for decisions taken by a FOI body that affect them.